 All Trustees are issued with a welcome pack and meet with the Headteacher and Chair of Trustees.
 All new Trustees attend a Local Authority Induction Course.
-The Training Liaison Trustee will discuss training course requirements with the new Trustees.
-In house training, and/or external speaker presentations are provided to Trustees three times a year.
+The Training & Development Trustee will discuss training course requirements with the new Trustees.
+In house training, and/or external speaker presentations are provided to Trustees 3 times a year.
 The Trustees have access to the resources at the National Governors Association (NGA), Hampshire Governors web portal along with a specific subscription to 'The Key' governor website.
+The Board aim to informally appoint a 'buddy'.